 Historians document that the first inhabitants, the Ciboneys, arrived on the islands during what is considered the Pre-Ceramic Culture.
 Arawaks were the next to arrive, establishing sites on St. John and St. Croix around 100 AD.
-Probably the best-known inhabitants, and those to arrive next, were the savage Caribs and the more peaceful Tainos.
+Probably the best-known inhabitants, and those to arrive next, were the fierce Caribs and the more peaceful Tainos.
 Evidence of their time in the islands has been unearthed in recent years, and includes stone griddles, zemis (small carvings depicting the faces of their gods) and petroglyphs which are rock carvings visible on St. John’s Reef Bay Trail.

 The Caribs had taken control of St. Croix, then called Ay Ay, when Christopher Columbus sailed into Salt River on his second voyage in 1493, claiming the islands for Spain.
 The battle between the Indians and Columbus is considered the first insurgence in the New World.
 After renaming the island Santa Cruz, Columbus headed north where he spotted a chain of islands.
 He proclaimed they would be called Las Once Mil Virgenes (11,000 virgins) in honor of Ursula, martyred by the Huns for refusing to marry a pagan prince.

 The demise of the islands’ first residents, the Indians, was evident when the first Europeans after Columbus arrived in the late 1500s.
 Many countries expressed interest in the islands in the 1600s, including Holland, France, England, Spain, Denmark and the Knights of Malta.
 But it was the Danes who established the first settlement on St. Thomas in 1672, expanding to St. John in 1694.
 St. Croix was added to the Danish West India Company in 1733, and plantations soon sprung up all over the islands.